Internal energy: Description and definition

-The microscopic kinetic energy of a system arises as the sum of the motions of all the system's particles with respect to the center-of-mass frame, whether it be the motion of atoms, molecules, atomic nuclei, electrons, or other particles.
-The microscopic potential energy algebraic summative components are those of the chemical and nuclear particle bonds, and the physical force fields within the system, such as due to internal induced electric or magnetic dipole moment, as well as the energy of deformation of solids (stress-strain).
+The microscopic kinetic energy of a system arises as the sum of the motions of all the system's particles with respect to the center-of-mass frame, whether it be the motion of atoms, molecules, atomic nuclei, electrons, or other particles (often expressed as thermal engergy/ temperature).
+The microscopic potential energy algebraic summative components are those of the chemical and nuclear particle bonds (e.g. intermolecular forces), and the physical force fields within the system, such as due to internal induced electric or magnetic dipole moment (e.g. intramolecular forces), as well as the energy of deformation of solids (stress-strain).
 Usually, the split into microscopic kinetic and potential energies is outside the scope of macroscopic thermodynamics.

 Internal energy does not include the energy due to motion or location of a system as a whole.
 That is to say, it excludes any kinetic or potential energy the body may have because of its motion or location in external gravitational, electrostatic, or electromagnetic fields.
 It does, however, include the contribution of such a field to the energy due to the coupling of the internal degrees of freedom of the system with the field.
 In such a case, the field is included in the thermodynamic description of the object in the form of an additional external parameter.

 For practical considerations in thermodynamics or engineering, it is rarely necessary, convenient, nor even possible, to consider all energies belonging to the total intrinsic energy of a sample system, such as the energy given by the equivalence of mass.
 Typically, descriptions only include components relevant to the system under study.
 Indeed, in most systems under consideration, especially through thermodynamics, it is impossible to calculate the total internal energy.
 Therefore, a convenient null reference point may be chosen for the internal energy.